changkimberlee/Portfolio-Causal-Inference-Experimentation/README.md

 A even more flexible approach is Uplift Modeling.
 With Uplift Modeling, we can answer *"Which specific users should receive the new algorithm to maximize engagment (CTR or bookings)?"
 "Which specific users should receive the new checkout flow to maximize conversions?"*

 With most of the above approaches, I can use Uplift Modeling to predict incremental impacts (impact of the treatment on each individual) and identify user segments.
 Uplift Modeling finds the individuals who are most likely to respond positively to a treatment (new product features, campaign or product).
-We can use uplift modeling to 1) increase resource efficiency by only targeting users with the highest potential impact; 2) increase resource efficieny by NOT targeting users who would have undertook the desired behavior anyways (i.e., users who will subscribe/ puchase anyways without recieving an email campaign or free trial extension offer; 3) prevent negative impacts from individuals who will potentially respond negatively to our intervention (i.e., push notifications or email campaigns could remind people to unsubscribe leading to churn); 4) build better personalized experiences for users, prioritizing the right features to the right users (bundle features to only relevent user segments who will have positive responses and NOT releasing features to users who will react negatively to the feature)
+We can use uplift modeling to
+1. Increase resource efficiency by only targeting users with the highest potential impact;
+2. Increase resource efficieny by NOT targeting users who would have undertook the desired behavior anyways (i.e., users who will subscribe/ puchase anyways without recieving an email campaign or free trial extension offer;
+3. Prevent negative impacts from individuals who will potentially respond negatively to our intervention (i.e., push notifications or email campaigns could remind people to unsubscribe leading to churn);
+4. Build better personalized experiences for users, prioritizing the right features to the right users (bundle features to only relevent user segments who will have positive responses and NOT releasing features to users who will react negatively to the feature)

 ## **Projects** (Will upload soon)